 Sitting up during your bowel program is the best position so gravity can help in the elimination process.
 If you must be in bed for your bowel program due to illness, skin problems or other reasons, then lie on your left side.
 The large intestine empties to the left side of your stomach so if you must lie down to do the bowel program, laying on your left side works best.

-Many factors determine healthy bowel management.
+Many factors determine healthy bowel management after a spinal cord injury.
 Going to the bathroom is necessary for cleansing and health maintenance.
 Regular emptying of the bowels is the primary goal of a bowel program.
-Being consistent with your diet, fluids, activity, medications, timing, and positioning, and will help you achieve the right consistency for your injury and bowel program.
+Being consistent with your diet, fluids, activity, medications, timing and positioning will help you achieve the right consistency for your injury and bowel program.

 The more consistent you are with every aspect of the bowel program the more consistent your results will be.
 Any change, no matter how small, can have a big impact on your bowel results.
 Decide how you will do the program and be consistent.